GluuFederation/docs-ce-prod/docs/source/operation/backup.md

 		/opt/opendj/bin/backendstat show-index-status --backendID userRoot --baseDN o=gluu
 		```

-	Note all indexes that need to be rebuilt. **If no indexes need to be rebuilt, go to step 4.**
+	Take note of all indexes that need to be rebuilt. **If no indexes need rebuilding, move on to step 4.**

 	- Start OpenDJ to build backend index :